No. 6 OU routs Huskers 49-14 in 1st game after Frost firing

 POLL IMPLICATIONS

-The Sooners will hold their place in the AP Top 25 and might break into the top five if one of the teams ahead of them slips up Saturday night.
+The Sooners should hold their place in the AP Top 25 and, with all the teams above them winning, probably will have to wait to crack the top five for the first time since the middle of last November.

 SOONER EJECTED